pantheon-systems/documentation/source/content/migrate-wordpress-site-networks.md

 **Files** - Any content uploaded through the WordPress Dashboard.
 These files should be exclusively stored within `wp-content/uploads`, which is a symlink to the `~/files` directory.

 This directory is a shared filesystem and is stored separately from the site's codebase.
-If your WordPress Site Network stores uploads in another directory, you must reconcile the archive as part of the import process.
+If your WordPress Multisite stores uploads in another directory, you must reconcile the archive as part of the import process.
 For information on highly populated directories, refer to [Highly Populated Files and Directories](/guides/filesystem/large-files).

 File archives can be imported via the Site Dashboard on **Workflow** > **Import**; however, the archive must be within the size limits for the upload method in use (100MB for file uploads, 500MB for URL uploads).